-The proposed International Pricing Index (IPI) model is a proposed policy that would have harmful impacts on seniors’ Medicare benefits.
-This concerning proposal from the Department of Health and Human Services would set U.S. prices for Part B medicines based on the prices set by foreign governments.
-Research shows that every time other countries have set prices for medicines – as this proposal would – it has resulted in restriction in access.
-For instance, on average, just half of new cancer medicines launched since 2011 are available in the 14 comparator countries that Medicare prices would be based on under the proposal.
-While 96% of newly approved cancer medicines are available in the United States.
-Not only do patients in these countries have fewer options than in the United States, but they have to wait longer, on average, for new medicines than U.S. patients – not the kind of care we want for America’s seniors.
+For example, the International Pricing Index (IPI) model is a concerning proposal from the Department of Health and Human Services that would set U.S. prices for Part B medicines based on the prices set by foreign governments.
+Research shows that every time other countries have set prices for medicines – as this proposal would – it has resulted in restrictions in access.
+For instance, while 96% of newly approved cancer medicines are available in the United States, on average, just half of new cancer medicines launched since 2011 are available in the 14 countries that Medicare prices would be based on under the proposal.
+This lack of options is not the kind of care we want for America’s seniors.

-Policymakers should implement Medicare changes that ensure seniors have access to innovative treatments to improve their overall well-being.
+Policymakers should implement Medicare changes that benefit seniors, ensuring access to innovative treatments and improving affordability and predictability.
 To learn more about potential changes to Medicare and their impact on senior health care visit PrescriptionForMedicare.org.